 So, how do we better manage or reduce solar heat gain?

 Overhangs, awnings, light shelves and best of all, deciduous shade trees can help let in the winter sun and block the summer sun.
 Unfortunately, they aren’t always practical and were not considered in the vast majority of buildings in existence today.
 Clerestories are usually better than traditional skylights, but they are significantly more expensive and rarely used as well.
 Then, there are interior window treatments and window coatings.
 Interior treatments like shade screens and blinds can help stop the heat, but isn’t the whole purpose of a window to be able to see through it or let the natural light in?
 That leaves coatings and tints.

-- If your goal is to block out the light, then any dark tint will do.
+- If your goal is to block out the visible light, then any dark tint will do.

-- If your goal is to block out the light and the heat, then a broad spectrum dark tint will work.
-But then so will dark curtains, shades or even plywood.
+- If your goal is to block out the light and the heat, then a broad spectrum dark tint will help.
+But even that is limited.
+Dark curtains, shades or even plywood will actually work better.

-- However, If your goal is to block out just the UV light and the most or all of the infrared heat while letting the VISIBLE light come through, then new nano technologies, may be your best bet.
+- However, If your goal is to block out just the UV light and the most or all of the infrared heat while letting the VISIBLE light come through, then new nano technologies, are your best bet.

 A couple notable options: